(1) Mindfulness & Focus

 (3) Core Strength

 The core muscles are those in the back and abdomen.
 Pilates exercises strengthen these muscles, leading to better posture, better balance, flatter abs, and more resistance to injury.
 This physical strength can also translate into more mental resilience and ability to withstand stress and demanding routines.
-Body image is also enhanced, suggesting that people with subclinical or clinical eating disorders might benefit.
+Pilates can also enhance body image, suggesting that people with subclinical or clinical eating disorders might benefit.
 Building lean muscle can also enhace weight loss.

 (4) Breathing and Relaxation

 Pilates exercises require a focus on the breath as participants move with in and out breaths.
 Breathing may be lengthened to accommodate the movement, and awareness of breathing is enhanced.
 The combination of deep breathing and rhythmic stretching movements can lead to deep relaxation and stress relief.
 More intensive Pilates also has an energizing quality, because of improvements in the flow of oxygen through the body.
-Two to three times a week Pilates constitutes a moderately challenging fitness routine that can enhance performance in other sports as well.
+Doing Pilates two to three times a week provides a moderately challenging fitness routine that can enhance performance in other sports as well.

 Optimal health requires work on both the mind and the body.
 In my opinion, the most beneficial body work is in harmony with mental and emotional functioning.
 Exercises such as Pilates strengthen and condition both mind and body and give my clients strength to enact behavioral changes that are an important part of successful therapy.